-Bug reporting is essential for locating issues in development, and gives our developers the needed support to fix them quickly.
-While it may be tempting to write a 10-page report on what you discover, experience has taught us that the simpler and more succinct your report is, the better you’ll be able to help others solve the problem in the long run.
-Writing a good bug report isn’t hard, it can be tempting to do it in a hurry, without putting your full attention into it.
-Creating a bad bug report will cause at least one, if not all, of the following scenarios:
+Bug reporting is essential to allow developers to locate problems and reference the information to fix issues in the development process quickly.
+While it may be tempting to write a 10-page report on what you discover, creating a straightforward and concise report will make it easier for others to solve the problem in the long run.
+A good bug report can decrease the time required in fixing a bug, but a bad bug report will cause at least one, if not all, of the following scenarios:

-- By writing about a bug incompletely and/or incorrectly, you harm your reputation as a QA Professional.
+Documenting the bug incorrectly can harm your reputation as a QA Professional.

 Things to keep in mind

-- The Problem.
-Keep your eye on the prize, or in this case, on the reason you’re writing a bug report in the first place.
-Make sure your title and description are focused only on that problem, and not on the less important details.
+The Problem - Focus on your goals and the reasons you’re writing a bug report in the first place.
+Make sure the title and description are about the problem, and not the less important details.

-- Length.
-Detail is appreciated, but leaving a wall of text about an issue makes it harder to follow and understand.
-Keep your report short, simple, and focused!
+- Length - Details are appreciated, but walls of text can make it hard to follow and understand.
+Keep your report short, simple, and to the point.

-- Proof.
-Some bugs only exist on one platform or OS, some can’t be reproduced at all.
-Make sure to include screenshots, videos, and logs so we can confirm and analyze what happened.
+- Proof - Some bugs only exist on one platform or OS; some you cannot reproduce.
+Make sure to include screenshots, videos, and logs to help others confirm and analyze what happened.

 Is there a standard template for reporting bugs?

-Generally a good bug report will outline the steps taken to reproduce the bug, the environment(s) in which the bug was seen, and the observed behavior compared to what was expected.
-This should all be headed with a decent “executive summary” that succinctly details the problem.
-However, there is no one standard template; there seem to be several different templates and best practices depending on the company and their needs.
+Generally, a good bug report will outline the steps taken to reproduce the bug, the environment(s) in which the bug was seen, and the observed behavior compared to what was expected, and a decent “executive summary” that succinctly details the problem.
+However, there is no one standard template and varying best practices will depend on your company and its needs.

-Why are titles of my bug reports so important?
+Why are the titles of my bug reports so important?

-A bug title can summarize the core problem as well as the environment affected.
-This can be used to hook an observer into opening the bug and reading the details.
+A clear bug title can summarize the core problem as well as the environment affected by hooking an observer into opening the bug and reading the details.
 A title can also serve as a reminder of the bug content when you are viewing reports or lists of bugs.
-Remember that, at some point, someone is going to be trialing the bugs you log and deciding where they fit in the development plan.
-As a tester, you have the responsibility of searching bugs to avoid logging duplicates.
-You reap what you sow, so it seems only fair that we should all set a good example in our bug titles and take a second look at them to ensure they’ll captivate an external observer.
-The title should not be generic (e.g. Error on Application), neither should it be too long.
-It should be one sentence, and provide the highlights of the issue, as well as a way for a user to understand how they could run into it.
+Remember, someone will be trialing the bugs you log and deciding where they fit in the development plan.
+As a tester, you have the responsibility of searching for bugs to avoid logging duplicates.
+It seems only fair that we should all set a good example in our bug titles to ensure they’ll captivate an external observer.
+The title should not be generic (e.g., Error on Application), neither should it be too long.
+A good length would be one sentence that provides the highlights of the issue, as well as a way for a user to understand how they could run into it.